opencog/learn/README-Natural.md

 This README describes the overall process flow for "open" natural language learning.
-It is more-or-less identical to the "closed-loop" or "calibrated" artificial-language learning, except that the input corpus is a sample of natural language text, instead of an artifical corpus.
+It is more-or-less identical to the "closed-loop" or "calibrated" artificial-language learning, except that the input corpus is a sample of natural language text, instead of an artificial corpus.

 To get good results, you need to use a calibrated learner.
 That is,